jfacorro/Eden/README.md

 ## Usage

-Include Eden as a dependency in your Elixir by adding it in your `deps` list:
+Include Eden as a dependency in your Elixir project by adding it in your `deps` list:

 ```elixir
 def deps do